Rimaka/healthcare/wp-content/plugins/optinmonster/readme.txt

 == Changelog ==

 **Most Recent Changes:**

+= Popup Builder 2.16.13 =
+* Removed UI elements that were no longer needed.

+= Popup Builder 2.16.12 =
+* Promotional updates to the dashboard.

+= Popup Builder 2.16.11 =
+* Documentation updates.

+= Popup Builder 2.16.10 =
+* Improve access to future events.

+= Popup Builder 2.16.9 =
+* Internal improvements to for future events 😉.
+* Fixed a bug that may occur when generating URLs for use in our menu items.

 = Popup Builder 2.16.8 =
 * Avoid showing sidebar menu for role that does not have access when using User Role Editor plugin.